Ethical Textile Sourcing for Activewear: What Certifications Actually Mean in 2026

 The Bottom Line on Ethical Sourcing

-Certifications are not perfect — no single standard covers everything.
-But they are the most reliable proxy a brand has for verified factory practices without sending their own team on-site for every audit.
+Certifications are not perfect—no single standard covers everything.
+However, they are the most reliable proxy a brand has for verified factory practices without sending their own team on-site for every audit.

-At 13.8 million pieces per year across 4 factories, Minh Tri operates at a scale where maintaining GRS, SA8000, WRAP, and Better Work is a significant investment.
-We make that investment because the brands that stay with us for 10+ years require it — and because it reflects how we actually run our factories.
+At Minh Tri, we operate at a scale of 13.8 million pieces per year across four factories, making the maintenance of GRS, SA8000, WRAP, and Better Work a significant investment.
+We make this investment because the brands that stay with us for over 10 years require it—and because it reflects how we genuinely run our factories.

 Contact Minh Tri's FOB team.
 We can provide current certification documents, scope certificates, and Better Work assessment access for qualifying brands. → minhtrigarment.com/contact